OctopusDeploy/blog/blog/2019-09/using-custom-tf-plugins/index.md

 The first option to resolve the error is to save the plugin file to `~\AppData\Roaming\terraform.d\plugins` in Windows or `~/.terraform.d/plugins` for Linux and MacOS.

 You have to be careful about the filename.
-For windows the Octopus plugin will have the filename `terraform-provider-octopusdeploy_v0.5.0.exe`, and for Linux and MacOS the filename will be `terraform-provider-octopusdeploy_v0.5.0` (replace `0.5.0` with the plugin version).
+For Windows the Octopus plugin will have the filename `terraform-provider-octopusdeploy_v0.5.0.exe`, and for Linux and MacOS the filename will be `terraform-provider-octopusdeploy_v0.5.0` (replace `0.5.0` with the plugin version).
 Any other filename will result in an obscure error about the registry service being unreachable.

 ![](bad-filename.png "width=500")